-- [a] A reprimand which is a formal penalty for the misconduct. - [b] The requirement to apologise in specified terms to one or more named persons by a specified date. - [c] A formal instruction restricting activity for a specified period. - [d] A first written warning, which is formal advice to the student that if the misconduct is repeated a more severe penalty will result. - [e] A final written warning, which is formal advice to the student that if the misconduct is repeated a more severe penalty will result. - [f] A fine not exceeding £100. - [g] Compensation in respect of damage to property at the value of the damage where its value is no more than £250. - [h] Compensation in respect of injury to a person not exceeding £250. - [i] Prohibition from holding any office, or any particular office, including committee membership in any body or society in the College. - [j] Exclusion from prescribed departmental or Students' Union and/or College facilities, including the Library and Computing Services, for a period of no more than one year, but not including attendance at lectures, classes, tutorials or other timetabled teaching and learning activities student's programme of study.
+[a] A reprimand which is a formal penalty for the misconduct.

+[b] The requirement to apologise in specified terms to one or more named persons by a specified date.

+[c] A formal instruction restricting activity for a specified period.

+[d] A first written warning, which is formal advice to the student that if the misconduct is repeated a more severe penalty will result.

+[e] A final written warning, which is formal advice to the student that if the misconduct is repeated a more severe penalty will result.

+[f] A fine not exceeding £100.

+[g] Compensation in respect of damage to property at the value of the damage where its value is no more than £250.

+[h] Compensation in respect of injury to a person not exceeding £250.

+[i] Prohibition from holding any office, or any particular office, including committee membership in any body or society in the College.